Euro20179/AIO-web/README.md

 # Setup

-See the sample `server-config.ini` file, and edit as needed
+See the sample `server-config-example.ini` file, and edit as needed.
+Once finished rename it to `server-config.ini`

 # Running